groundhog-21/westmarch-house/docs/user_guide.md

 # 5. Interaction Guidelines

 ## 5.1 Tone
-The staff respond well to polite, natural phrasing, but are fully capable of casual conversation.
+The staff respond well to polite phrasing but support casual requests too.

 ---

 ## 5.2 Closure Detection
-To gracefully end a conversation, you may say:
+To end interactions gracefully, try:
+- “That will be all.”
 - “Thank you, Jeeves.”
-- “That will be all.”
 - “Much obliged.”

-Jeeves will retire with decorum.

 ---

 ## 5.3 Memory Queries
-Memory queries trigger Jeeves’s advanced recall method.
 Provide clues when possible:
-- agent involved
+- agent name
 - topic
-- approximate time
+- approximate date
 - keywords

 ---